pandaive/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

 The values I chosed are N = 10 and dt = 0.1.
 Those were initial values that were shared on the Q&A session.
 I found out that smaller N (like 8 or 5) causes the vehicle to miss future trajectory, while higher N (like 20 or 25) makes it loose the way as it tries to see too much and adapt to it.
-Smaller dt values (like 0.05) turned out to make a model too slow while higher values (like 1 or 5) made the movement much less stable with a result of vehicle loosing its way.
+It also causes that the model needs more computational time to be processed.
+Smaller dt values (like 0.05) though result in finer resolution, turned out to make a model too slow while higher values (like 1 or 5) made the movement much less stable with a result of vehicle loosing its way.

 ### Polynomial Fitting and MPC Preprocessing